The Downstream Channel of Financial Constraints and the Amplification of Aggregate Downturns (with G. Cortes)

 We identify a novel channel through which financial constraints propagate in the production chain.
 Exploiting recent developments on production network data of US-listed firms, we show that firms experience greater valuation losses during industry downturns when their suppliers are financially constrained.
 Importantly, our empirical approach allows us to disentangle and quantify the contribution of both horizontal and vertical relations on firms' exposure to aggregate shocks.
 Our baseline downstream amplification effect corresponds to roughly 60% of the horizontal amplification documented in the literature.
 We find stronger impacts of downturns when: (i) suppliers are more constrained; (ii) firms depend more on specific inputs; and (iii) suppliers are more concentrated.
 The effects are attenuated or muted at high levels of downstream firms' accounts payable and upstream firms' accounts receivable, suggesting trade credit as a mechanism through which the downstream channel operates.
 Our findings uncover two network implications of financing constraints: a more severe contagion of negative shocks through supplier-customer links and an amplification of downstream industries' aggregate valuation losses.
 Our results lend support to policies that facilitate trade credit in upstream segments during crises.

-We develop a model in which feedback effects from equity markets to firms' access to finance allow uninformed traders to profit by short selling a firm's stock while going long on its competitor.
+We develop a model where feedback effects from equity markets to firms' access to finance allow uninformed traders to profit by short selling a firm's stock while going long on its product market competitor.
 Because this strategy distorts the investment incentives of the firm targeted by short selling to the benefit of its rival, we label it predatory stock price manipulation.
-Our model shows that predatory manipulation decreases investment efficiency and affects market concentration.
-Our analysis further unveils product market competition as a channel through which buy orders increase manipulation profits and effectiveness, providing new insights into short sales regulation.
+While predatory manipulation undermines the stock market's capacity of improving allocation, efficiency losses are attenuated by gains from predation.
+Our analysis unveils firms' competitive interactions as a channel through which speculators can increase manipulation profits and effectiveness while hedging against product market shocks, providing new insights into equity markets and short sales regulation.

 Trade Networks and Diffusion of Regulatory Standards (with P. Thakur)